Rosslyn, Virginia

-Rosslyn (/ˈrɒzlɪn/ ROZ-lin) is a heavily urbanized unincorporated area in northeastern Arlington County, Virginia, United States.
+Rosslyn (/ˈrɒzlɪn/ ROZ-lin) is a heavily urbanized neighborhood in northeastern Arlington County, Virginia, United States.
 It is in Northern Virginia, north of Arlington National Cemetery and directly across the Potomac River from Georgetown and Foggy Bottom in Washington, D.C.

 Rosslyn encompasses the Arlington neighborhoods of North Rosslyn and Radnor/Ft.
 Myer Heights, and is located east of Court House, another urbanized Arlington neighborhood.
 Characterized as one of several "urban villages" by the county, the numerous skyscrapers in the dense business section of Rosslyn make its appearance in some ways more urban than nearby Washington.
 Rosslyn residents have an average household income of $105,000 and 81% are college graduates.

 Establishments in the neighborhood include Sinclair Broadcast Group-owned ABC affiliate WJLA located in the Rosslyn Twin Towers, and Marriott International's longest operating hotel, the former Key Bridge Marriott.
 Notable structures include the United States Marine Corps War Memorial, and the Netherlands Carillon and Freedom Park offer views of the Washington Monument and other Washington landmarks.